-A doppler array (at least using my RDF41/42/43) in the same conditions will show you that the signal Quality is very poor but it won't easily "see" the reflection as a true bearing.
+A doppler array (at least using my RDF41/42/43) in the same conditions will show you that the signal Quality is very poor and it won't easily "see" the reflection as a true bearing.

-A consistant and strong reflection would have to come from a large metal object to be seen as the truth.
+A consistant and strong reflection would have to come from a large metal object to be seen as the true direction of the source.

 Below graphics show the absolute error of this array, laying flat on the grass, measured at 433MHz.